 More information on ISO 27001 is available here.

 Roadmunk’s physical infrastructure is hosted and managed within Amazon’s secure data centers and leverages Amazon Web Services (AWS) and Amazon Elastic Compute Cloud (EC2) technology.
-The data is physically stored on servers in the United States and all backups are completed every 15 minutes to ensure and kept for a period of 30 days.
+The data is physically stored on servers in the United States and backups are completed every 15 minutes and kept for a period of 30 days.